What Does the Bible Say About the Trinity?

 Throughout the Bible, there is a stark contrast between the monotheistic God of the Bible and the polytheistic religions of ancient culture.
 From Baal to the unknown God in Athens (Acts 17:23), polytheistic religion was normal in the cultures in which the Bible was written.
 The Scriptures, however, are clear about the distinctiveness of Israel’s God: “Hear, O Israel: The Lord our God, the Lord is one” (Deuteronomy 6:4).
 Attempts to deny or minimize the unity of God are a departure from who God has revealed himself to be.

-2. God Exists in Three Persons
+2. God Exists as Three Persons

 The Bible also clearly teaches that there are distinct persons within the one God.
 For example, the Son is distinct from the Father.
 While they are both co-eternally God, the baptism of Jesus, among other passages, alerts us to the distinctions between the persons of the Trinity (Matthew 3:13–17).
 We hear the Father speak to the Son as the Spirit descends.
 It is clear from this text that these three are not simply manifestations but persons.